Man Utd's McTominay makes history with early double strike against Leeds | Goal.com

 Ole Gunnar Solskjaer’s side went further ahead when a thunderous strike from Bruno Fernandes put the home side 3-0 up after just 20 minutes.
 That was the earliest Manchester United have scored three goals in a Premier League game since August 2006 against Fulham.

-Leeds hit back before the break through Liam Cooper’s header, though they still face a huge challenge to get anything out of the game.
+Leeds hit back before the break through Liam Cooper’s header, but Man Utd would get two more goals midway through the second half through Fernandes and Dan James.

+The Portugal international has now been involved in 30 goals in just 27 Premier League appearances after he joined from Sporting CP in January.

 A win at Old Trafford would be enough to lift Manchester United into the top four, with the club still having a game in hand on the rest of the top six.